Squareheron942/quicklime/README.md

-# SL Dev Repo
+# CitroEn

-## WARNING

-PLEASE DO NOT EDIT MAIN BRANCH DIRECTLY

-GOOGLE HOW TO CREATE BRANCHES AND ONLY EVER COMMIT TO THOSE

-BRANCHES ARE FOR WHEN YOU ARE DEVELOPING SOMETHING SPECIFIC, THAT MEANS ONE BRANCH FOR ONE FEATURE

-ONLY WHEN YOU ARE DONE THAT FEATURE DO YOU PUSH IT TO THE MAIN BRANCH, AND MAKE SURE IT ACTUALLY WORKS PROPERLY

 ## How to build

 Dependencies:

-ffmpeg, python 3, make 4.4.1
+special citro3D and libctru distributions which aren't available rn, ffmpeg, python 3, ffmpeg-python, devkitpro 3ds-dev package

 Set the python install location in the makefile, then run `make` in the project directory.
-The first build will error when compiling the c++ code (due to how the makefile is set up), and the second will succeed.
+The first build will error when compiling the c++ code (due to how the makefile is set up, will be fixed in final release when an app is made), and the second will succeed.

 ## How to use the engine

-The makefile contains various settings, you mostly don't need to mess with them
+The makefile contains various settings, you mostly don't need to mess with them other than the python variable which should be set to your python 3 install location

 ### Scripts
-To create a new script, make a new header in /include/scripts which is where all the code will go.
+To create a new script, make a new class extending the `Script` class (defined in `script.h`) which is where all the code will go, and place it in your asset folder.
-It is very similar to Unity scripts, look at the example scripts to see how to write it.
-Some stuff is not yet implemented (FixedUpdate() for example as well as just multithreading in general)
+It is very similar to Unity scripts, look at the example scripts to see how to write it. (once those are added) Some stuff is not yet implemented (FixedUpdate() for example as well as just multithreading in general)

 ### Materials